damianhakert/damianhakert.github.io/source/handbook/sales/ux-demo/index.html.md

 ### Demo Script

-Today I'd like to demo some of the power of GitLab’s integrated set of tools for the software development lifecycle, helping you get from idea to production as quickly as possible.
+Today I'd like to demo some of the power of GitLab’s open set of tools for the software development lifecycle, helping you get from idea to production as quickly as possible.
 We'll start from scratch, creating a brand new GitLab installation, and then take you through using chatops, issues, planning boards, merge requests, CI, CD, and more.

 #### Installation [#19839](https://gitlab.com/gitlab-org/gitlab-ce/issues/19839)

+> *Steps:*
+>
+> * Open Openshift web UI
+> * Find GitLab in list of templates
+> * Click
+> * Show running GitLab

 The first step is to install GitLab itself.
 Since we have a Docker image, it's really easy to deploy to any number of container schedulers.
 Today I'm going to use RedHat's Openshift with Kubernetes.
 We'll start by opening the Openshift web UI, finding GitLab in the list of templates, and clicking on it.
 Enter a few optional parameters and after a few minutes, boom, you've got a shiny new GitLab installation.
 Just for fun, let's scale up the main service so we've got some redundancy.
 There, we've now got 3 containers running the main GitLab CE service, one running Postgres, and one running Redis.

 #### Setup [#19839](https://gitlab.com/gitlab-org/gitlab-ce/issues/19839)

+> *Steps:*
+>
+> Add text to README:
+>
+>> This is going to be great!

 Now that we've got GitLab running, let's open it up and log in with the super secret root password.
 I'm going to create a new user for me, and a new project to start off with.
 Let's call it Velociraptor.
 Now a project isn't very good without a README, is it?
 Let's go create one while we're here.